chromium/chromium/styleguide/c++/c++-dos-and-donts.md

 ## Variable initialization

-There are myriad ways to initialize variables in C++11.
+There are myriad ways to initialize variables in C++.
 Prefer the following general rules:

 1. Use assignment syntax when performing "simple" initialization with one or more literal values which will simply be composed into the object: